carbonizer/hackerrack-haskell/find-the-path/README.md

 routes (which was done before the paths are filtered based on weight) was no longer necessary.
 Rather, it was slowing things done, so I removed it.

+Every path weight calculation was done over the entire path.
+I sped things up by a factor of 10 by updating the Path type to include the weight so the total weight is calculated incrementally.

 ## The Numbers

 Test case 1 is a 7 row by 100 column grid